4IJS Photography: Alexandra Ion

 Affiliations:

-Include the names of all authors along with their affiliations (department, institution, country).
+Please include the names of all authors along with their affiliations (department, institution, country).

 The corresponding author should be indicated clearly with their email address.